-Living in Los AngelesFotolia
+Living in Los Angeles?

-Living in Los Angeles is not just for movie stars.
+Living in Los Angeles

-As an expat living in Los Angeles, you’ll find yourself in familiar company in Los Angeles.
+As an expat, you’ll find yourself in familiar company in Los Angeles.
 The city’s ethnic and racial diversity has defined its history and culture.
 Almost 60% of the people living in Los Angeles speak a language other than English at home and there are more than 140 different languages spoken in the city.
-Of the about 3.9 million people living in Los Angeles are of Latino origin, and you’ll meet people from all sorts of racial and ethnic backgrounds.
+Of the about 3.9 million people living in L.A., nearly half are of Hispanic or Latino origin, and you’ll meet people from all sorts of racial and ethnic backgrounds.
 So, if you are of a global mindset and enjoy a heterogeneous environment, life in Los Angeles has a lot to offer.

-People living in Los Angeles enjoy a subtropical-Mediterranean climate with plenty of sunshine and hardly any rain.
+People in Los Angeles enjoy a subtropical-Mediterranean climate with plenty of sunshine and hardly any rain.
 Winter temperatures usually only drop as low as 50°F (10°C), and summer days can be as warm as 90°F (32°C).
-Upwards of twelve hours of sunshine a day during the summer months and 60 miles of beach make sure that sunbathers and surfers living in Los Angeles always get their money’s worth.
+Upwards of twelve hours of sunshine a day during the summer months and around 75 miles (120 km) of beach ensure that sunbathers and surfers always get their money’s worth.

-Thus, while the smog season is unlikely to affect those who live in hilly areas or directly on the ocean front, the layers of smog hovering over Downtown LA and the valleys can cause serious health issues, especially for people with respiratory diseases.
+Thus, while the smog season is unlikely to affect those who live in hilly areas or directly on the ocean front, the heavy layers of smog floating over Downtown L.A. and the valleys can cause serious health issues, especially for people with respiratory diseases.
 The government has taken several measures to tackle this problem, including creating incentives for car owners living in Los Angeles to drive low-emission vehicles, such as rebates on clean vehicles for low-income drivers who scrap their older cars.

-People living in Los Angeles also face a significant risk of earthquakes; however, these are usually of low intensity and cannot be felt.
-If you are totally unfamiliar with earthquakes, you may find this little Emergency Preparedness Booklet by the LA Fire Department helpful.
+People living in Los Angeles also face a significant risk of earthquakes.
+However, these are usually of low intensity, and most are barely noticeable.
+If you are unfamiliar with earthquakes, you may find this little Emergency Preparedness Booklet by the L.A.
+Fire Department helpful.
 Apart from earthquakes, there are no other common health and safety risks associated with living in Los Angeles.